-- 1. Refrain from driving in the area of elementary schools where small children are pedestrians. - 2.
-Observe courteous and cautious driving habits. - 3.
-An excused tardy from lunch will be determined on an individual basis. - 4.
-Excessive Tardies: 5 from lunch of any type, excused or unexcused will result in the loss of the privilege of the open lunch for a period of one week.
-Additional tardies accumulating to a total of 7 will result in the complete loss of the open lunch privilege for the remainder of the semester. - 5.
-Refrain from littering as you return from lunch.
+1. Refrain from driving in the area of elementary schools where small children are pedestrians.

+- 2. Observe courteous and cautious driving habits. - 3.
+A tardy from lunch will only be excused with a formal doctor's note.

+4. Excessive Tardies: 5 from lunch of any type, excused or unexcused will result in the loss of the privilege of the open lunch for a period of one week.
+Additional tardies accumulating to a total of 7 will result in the complete loss of the open lunch privilege for the remainder of the semester.

+5. Refrain from littering as you return from lunch.